orrnithogalum/moroder/README.md

 current one ends, but the queue position advances whether or not you skipped manually.
 When the user queue runs out, tracks come from the radio queue; when that runs low and `autoplay` is on, a continuation is fetched.

+Looping sits in front of that.
+A queue loop wraps the position back to zero instead of reaching for the radio queue, and because mpv has nothing left to autoplay into at the end of its playlist, the wrap is an explicit `playlist-play-index`.
+A track loop is mpv's own `loop-file`, so a repeat never unloads the file: no end-of-file event, no gap between plays, and the queue position stays put.

 ---